Digital Nomad Life in India

 What residency documents or visas did I need if I will be in India for a while?

 "If you are planning to stay in India for a while, you will need to get a visa.
 Depending on the length of time you plan to stay in India, you may be eligible for a tourist, student or work visa.
-You will also need to provide copies of your passport and other relevant documents, such as proof of financial stability and health insurance, in order to obtain the visa," said one expat who made the move to India.
+You will also need to provide copies of your passport and other relevant documents, such as proof of financial stability and health insurance, in order to obtain the visa," remarked one foreigner who made the move to India.

 Get Quote